 Photo by Carol Royce-Wilder, retouching by David Zinn.

 All FPMT centers, projects and services are requested to have a large picture of each of our main teachers in their gompa: His Holiness the Dalai Lama, Lama Yeshe and Lama Zopa Rinpoche.
-We have made it easy for you to have gorgeous pictures by providing high-resolution photos for printing in the FPMT Members Area under “Further Resources.”
+We have made it easy for you to have gorgeous pictures by providing high-resolution photos for printing in the FPMT Affiliates Area under “Further Resources.”
 These photos may also be used as valuable gifts to volunteers and benefactors.
 With thanks to the Lama Yeshe Wisdom Archive (LYWA) for the wonderful photos of Lama Yeshe!

 More pictures are available in the LYWA Online Image Gallery and individuals can order personal copies of portraits through LYWA.Foundation Store Promotion: Lama Chöpa Package